 We raise our own meat (and much of our own milk, eggs, and veggies), so we are not a vegetarian household.
 However, we can easily accommodate you if you are.

 Central Vermont is very beautiful, but mostly rural.
 The only public transportation is a commuter bus service which stops about 2 miles from our house.
-It will not take you into Richmond village - you will need a bike or car for that - but it will take you to Burlington or Montpelier (Vermont's capital) on weekdays.
+It will not take you into Richmond village - you will need to walk, bike or drive for that - but it will take you to Burlington or Montpelier (Vermont's capital) on weekdays.
 It does not run on weekends.
 There is usually someone going to and from our house with whom you can get a ride, however.

 During the winter months, we start and end our days with animal related chores.
 In between, I work on other projects around the house.
 As soon as the lambs come in April, however, I will be busy all day, every day with sheep related chores.
 Guests are free to choose which of those tasks they would like to help with or learn how to do - feeding sheep and horses, cleaning our barns and sheds, milking sheep and storing milk, tending lambs and ewes on pasture, building new outbuildings, installing and repairing fences, grooming horses, skirting raw wool, and occasionally the marketing and selling of farm products.